Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation: Validation and Applications

 \section{Validation and Applications}

-This section aims to validate the spectral analysis in section~\ref{sec:method} and further propose the application, including the feature truncation and block-wise annotation.
-In section~\ref{ssec:exp_spec_ce_grad}, we validate the spectral analysis in section~\ref{sec:method}, including the frequency components of CE in Eq.~\ref{Eq:spec_ce_component} and the spectral gradient in Eq.~\ref{Eq:ce_spec_grad}.
-The validation of $\mathcal{L}_{ce}(\nu)$ the frequency components of CE demonstrates that CE is mainly contributed by the low-frequency component while the validation of $\frac{{\partial \mathcal{L}_{ce}(\nu_i)}}{{\partial x(\nu_j)}}$ the spectral gradient shows that it can be well approximated as the delta function as in Eq.~\ref{Eq:ce_spec_grad_ieq0}.
+This section aims to validate the spectral analysis in section~\ref{sec:method} and further propose some applications such as the feature truncation and block-wise annotation.
+In section~\ref{ssec:exp_spec_ce_grad}, we show that (i) the frequency components of CE, $\mathcal{L}_{ce}(\nu)$, is dominated by the low-frequency component as mentioned in section~\ref{sec:method} and (ii) the SpG, $\frac{{\partial \mathcal{L}_{ce}(\nu_i)}}{{\partial x(\nu_j)}}$, can be well approximated as the delta function as shown in Eq.~\ref{Eq:ce_spec_grad_ineq0}.
 Based on these numeric validations, we identify the efficient LRGs and apply the grids onto the features in CNNs and the groundtruth annotation.
-This leads us to further propose two applications that down-sample the segmentation maps into LRGs: (1) Feature truncation and (2) Block-wise annotation, which detailed in section~\ref{ssec:exp_feat_trunc} and section~\ref{ssec:exp_blk_annot}, respectively. \\ \textbf{Datasets and Segmentation Networks.} We examine the experiments upon the following three semantic segmentation datasets: PASCAL semantic segmentation benchmark \cite{everingham2015pascal}, DeepGlobe land-cover classification challenge \cite{demir2018deepglobe} and Cityscapes pixel-level semantic labeling task \cite{cordts2016cityscapes} (denoted as PASCAL, DeepGlobe and Cityscapes respectively).
-For segmentation networks, we utilize DeepLab v3+~\cite{chen2018encoder} and Deep Aggregation Net (DAN)~\cite{kuo2018dan}.
-See section~\ref{ssec:implement} of appendix for implementation details.
+This leads us to two applications : (1) Feature truncation and (2) Block-wise annotation that down-sample the segmentation maps into LRGs.
+Experiments for these applications are detailed in section~\ref{ssec:exp_feat_trunc} and section~\ref{ssec:exp_blk_annot}, respectively. \\ \textbf{Datasets and Segmentation Networks.} We examine the experiments upon the following three semantic segmentation datasets: PASCAL semantic segmentation benchmark \cite{everingham2015pascal}, DeepGlobe land-cover classification challenge \cite{demir2018deepglobe} and Cityscapes pixel-level semantic labeling task \cite{cordts2016cityscapes} (denoted as PASCAL, DeepGlobe and Cityscapes respectively).
+For segmentation networks, we utilize DeepLab v3+~\cite{chen2018encoder} and Deep Aggregation Net (Dan)~\cite{kuo2018dan}.
+Implementation details of experiments can be seen in appendix~\ref{ssec:implement}.